Florida’s Sex Offender Registry

 The sex offender registry is for life.
 However, under certain circumstances an offender may be able to escape it.
 The so-called “Romeo and Juliet Law” allows a convicted offender to petition the court to avoid the requirement to register if he meets certain requirements.
 The law’s goal is to provide some relief for high-school-age offenders convicted after participating in a consensual sexual relationship with someone not of legal age.

-Consult an Orlando Sex Crimes Attorney
+Consult an Orlando Sex Crimes Lawyer

 The consequences of a conviction for sex crimes are far-reaching and potentially lifelong.
 For this reason it is extremely important to have a knowledgeable, dedicated lawyer in your corner when you are facing sex crimes charges.
-The experienced Orlando and Miami attorneys of The Baez Law Firm know the stakes when it comes to these kinds of cases, and can help you understand your options while fighting in court on your behalf.
+The experienced Orlando and Miami lawyers of The Baez Law Firm know the stakes when it comes to these kinds of cases, and can help you understand your options while fighting in court on your behalf.
 Contact us for a consultation today.